Patternslib/Patterns/docs/developer/create-a-pattern.md

 Instead of manually typing out the code shown in this tutorial, you can simply use the [Yeoman Patternslib generator](https://www.npmjs.com/package/generator-patternslib) to generate the appropriate skeleton for you.

+If [Yeoman](http://yeoman.io/) is not installed, you can get it via npm:

+    sudo npm install -g yo

-To do so, simply run the following commands in side the `pat-colorchanger` directory you created in the previous section.
+Then, simply run the following commands inside the `pat-colorchanger` directory you created in the previous section.

     sudo npm install -g generator-patternslib
     yo patternslib pat-colorchanger

-In our example we're creating for demonstration purposes the pattern pat-colorchanger, but you'll of course choose a more appropriate name for your own pattern.
+In our example we are creating for demonstration purposes the pattern pat-colorchanger, but you will of course choose a more appropriate name for your own pattern.

 ### The directory layout